eastgenomics/test_directory_parser/README.md

 ### Test directory

-From v1.4.0, the test directory needs to contain the `NGS Technology` column which should be present in the internal test directory obtainable here: https://future.nhs.uk/EMEEGL/view?objectID=164193093
+From v1.4.0, the test directory needs to contain a `NGS Technology` column which should be present in the internal test directory obtainable here: https://future.nhs.uk/EMEEGL/view?objectID=164193093

 ### Config file